Charles ffoulkes

+He served in the First World War in the Royal Navy Volunteer Reserve.
+He was in command of a pom-pom gun on the roof of Gresham College in London when it was called into action against German Zeppelin bomber L13/LZ 45 on 8 September 1915.

 He played an important role in the British Arts and Crafts movement, and was an acquaintance of William Morris.

 He was subsequently first curator and secretary of the newly formed Imperial War Museum in London.
+In the 1925 Birthday Honours ffoulkes was awarded an OBE.